zacanger/niddesa/text/generated-translations/cullaniddesa/15-sinhala-amazon.md

 There are great pledgesThe “doctrine” is the middle good, where the root is good, the ends are good, Defined, Genuine, All Complete, Pure Brahmology
-Four Sathipatthaya, Four Asset Chief Padawachendiriya, Tandalaya Bocentrya, Aryan Ashtangal Road Nirvana Nirvana Reaction Manurements of caranu.
+Four Sathipatthaya, Four Asset Chief Padawachendiriya, Tandalaya Bocentrya, Aryan Ashtangal Road Nibbana Nibbana Reaction Manurements of caranu.
 Maniform, open, open, divide, divide, Ready.
 “If something I know” is figuring out if I know something If you are making, coming, making the recomitant.
-“HERE Dandruing of race shit” is a comparison of race jaarmoras here, Constant, impeccable nirvana.
+“HERE Dandruing of race shit” is a comparison of race jaarmoras here, Constant, impeccable Nibbana.
 Therefore, the Brahmina said:

 [Msdiv 66] (#msdiv66) {#msdiv66 .ref .msdiv} (11-2)